-You have two options for Article submission: typed and submitted to the instructor by 9 AM on the due date (preferred) or via Blackboard before 10:30AM on the due date.
+You have two options for Article submission: typed and submitted to the instructor or via Blackboard before 4:30PM on the due date.
 If you choose to submit via Blackboard, the Analysis must be in the proper format and saved as a PDF file.
 MSWord files or copied and pasted documents will not be accepted.